 Lunalilo Tomb at Kawaiaha'o Church

-He composed Hawaii's first national anthem, "E Ola Ke Ali'i Ke Akua", which was Hawaii's version of "God Save the King".
+He composed Hawaii's first national anthem, "E Ola Ke Ali'i Ke Akua", Hawaiian version of "God Save the King".
 He wrote the song in fifteen minutes in a contest hosted by newspaper publisher Henry Whitney in 1862 for the birthday of Kamehameha IV.
 He won the contest and was awarded ten dollars.

-Lunalilo left his vast estate to care for the elderly Hawaiians, known as Lunalilo Homes to house the poor, destitute people of Hawaiian descent.
+His Majesty King Lunalilo left his vast estate to care for elderly Hawaiians, known as Lunalilo Homes to house the poor and destitute people of Hawaiian descent.